 There are lots of ways to join us at Hayes Farm without committing to a full-time or formal program.
-Take a look at our informal opportunities below, including Growers' Guild sessions, drop-in learning, and volunteering.
+Take a look at our informal opportunities below, including Growers' Guild sessions, drop-in learning (returning in May 2021), and volunteering.

 * * *

 We are always looking for extra sets of hands and extra minds to help us work toward our mission, and to simply get things done.
 Whether your interest is 'in the weeds' on farm, connecting with community, helping on veggie pick up days, early season help in the hoop house, logistics, or organizational structure and governance (etc., etc., etc.!), we would love to have you as part of our team!